-It is estimated that there are currently over 1 billion people learning English worldwide.
-In the U.S. alone, about one out of every ten public school students is learning to speak English.
-Educating them — in English and all the other subjects and skills they'll need — is one of the biggest challenges in U.S. public education today.
-If you want to develop the knowledge and skills to work with English learners (ELs) and to become a teacher advocate for this community, the Teaching English as a Second Language (TESL) program may be the right path for you.
+Experts estimate there are currently more than 1 billion people learning English worldwide.
+In the United States alone, around one in ten public school students is learning to speak English.
+If you want to develop the knowledge and skills to work with English learners (ELs) and to become a teacher advocate for this community, the Teaching English as a Second Language (TESL) program is the right path for you.

-Students earning the Graduate Certificate take 24 semester hours to earn the “A” license in English as a Second Language in North Carolina (ESL).
+Under our new, streamlined format, students earning the Graduate Certificate take 19 credit hours to earn the “A” license in English as a Second Language in North Carolina (ESL).
 Coursework includes linguistics, teaching methods, assessment, language acquisition and planning for K-12 instruction.
-In addition, candidates complete a semester of student teaching.

 Why choose our program?

 Classes are offered 100% online, courses are self-paced and/or self-directed, and students can choose to do the program on a full-time basis or a part-time basis.
 The program culiminates with a semester of student teaching, which current teachers may complete in their own classrooms.

 Complete our newly approved graduate certificate at a reduced Distance Education rate per semester.
 Learn more about scholarship opportunities and financial aid here.

 Licensure to teach ESL K-12 and beyond

 The graduate certificate will allow candidates to obtain a NC state teaching license in ESL, K-12.